FlyteWizard/csc485c-csc578c-math-learning/Educational Technology for Mathematics/Web Based Learning/Web Based Learning Systems/Video.md

 Educational videos are often used as supplement material to explain complex concepts.
 Some [[university]] professors create entire lecture videos or use a flipped classroom approach and deliver short videos of content and then do problem-solving examples in lecture.

 YouTube, a video hosting website, is a popular method of distribution for educators.
 Neso Academy [^1], for example, has a mission of providing free and subsidized education.
-"Introduction to Discrete Mathematics" [^2] a video motivating students to learn discrete math has over 700k views with a positive ratio in feedback. usually the purpose of these is to encourage self-directed learning by providing easy access to course material.
+"Introduction to Discrete Mathematics" [^2], a video motivating students to learn discrete math, has over 700k views with a positive ratio in feedback. usually the purpose of these is to encourage self-directed learning by providing easy access to course material.

 > [!quote]
 > "Every individual is different and talented, what you need are passion and curiosity" [^1].